Estimated reading time: 8 minutes

 For example, volunteer schedules can be done monthly, quarterly, or annually – it doesn’t matter.

-What does matter is ensuring that the volunteer knows when to expect the schedule in the mail.
+What does matter is ensuring that the volunteer knows when to expect the schedule to be available.

 If the communication and information flow is unpredictable, the volunteer may not have the needed information in a timely manner.